11 Best Instagram Accounts for Learning English: Poetry, Science and More

 - Filters: These are visual effects that you can add to your photos.
 This was one of the main reasons Instagram became famous.
-The effects can range from making a picture black and white or even add glasses to your face.
+The effects can range from making a picture black and white to even adding glasses to your face.

 - Stories: This is one of the new features of the social network.
 Stories are posts that disappear in 24 hours.
 They function like slideshows in the sense that instead of scrolling up or down to see the next post, you simply swipe left or right.
 Instagram also allows you to make drawings and add text or emoticons to your stories.

 For a more comprehensive list of internet slang, read this article.

 They say that a picture is worth a thousand words.
 I guess Instagram is proof that sometimes pictures can help you learn a thousand words instead.